Many Australians come to Croatia, for both tourism and to live here long term.

-Australians can get residence in Croatia to study at one of its many universities.
+Australians have the possibility to study at one of Croatia’s many universities and get residence.
 You may also study the Croatian language at certain language schools and qualify for a residence permit as well.

 To residence permit to study, you must show proof of acceptance into a qualified Croatian institution of education as part of your residence application.
 You’ll also need to show you have the financial means to support yourself during your studies as currently foreign students are not allowed to work in Croatia.

 - The resident permit will be for the period that you are enrolled, usually a single school year at a time, excluding summer months unless you can prove you need to be here in between semesters.